MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 > ![Run diagnostics results.](media/run-diagnostics.png "Run diagnostics results")

 > [!NOTE]
->
-> - A user deleted from the Microsoft 365 admin center is put on the **Deleted user** list for thirty days and can be restored as mentioned in [Restore deleted users](#restore-deleted-users) later in this article.
+> A user deleted from the Microsoft 365 admin center is put on the **Deleted user** list for thirty days and can be restored as mentioned in [Restore deleted users](#restore-deleted-users) later in this article.

+## Permanently delete users from Azure AD

+Users can be deleted from Azure AD in 2 ways:

-> - After the thirty-day window, the user account is permanently deleted by an automatic deletion process.
-If you want to delete the user permanently without waiting for 30 days, you can [permanently delete the user](/azure/active-directory/fundamentals/active-directory-users-restore) using Azure Active Directory (Azure AD) in the Azure portal.
+- After the thirty-day window, the user account is permanently deleted by an automatic deletion process.
+- If you want to delete the user permanently without waiting for 30 days, you can [permanently delete the user](/azure/active-directory/fundamentals/active-directory-users-restore#permanently-delete-a-user) using Azure Active Directory (Azure AD) in the Azure portal.

+## View the list of disabled users

+1. In the Power Platform admin center, select an environment.

+2. Select **Settings** > **Users + permissions** > **Users**.

+3. In the top menu bar, select **Manage users in Dynamics 365**.

+4. From the drop-down menu, select **Disabled users**.

+## Restore deleted users

+1. In the [Microsoft 365 admin center](https://admin.microsoft.com/), go to the **Users** > [**Deleted users**](https://go.microsoft.com/fwlink/p/?linkid=834822) page.

+2. Select the name of the user you want to re-enable, select **Restore user**, and then proceed through various pages.

+3. Reassign licenses as needed to the user in the Microsoft 365 admin center.

+> [!NOTE]
+> You can restore deleted users up to 30 days after deletion.
+When a deleted user is restored and a license is reassigned, the user's status is set to **Enabled** in the respective environments in which the user was disabled.

+## Delete users in Power Platform

+Users deleted from the [Microsoft 365 admin center](https://admin.microsoft.com/) can remain in Power Platform environment(s) with a **Disabled** status.
+These users can now be deleted permanently from Power Platform environments.
+Deleting users from Power Platform environments goes through the similar deletion stages as in Azure AD.
+When you first delete the user in the Power Platform environment, the disabled user is first *soft deleted*, and then you can *permanently delete* the user.

+> [!NOTE]
+> Not all users with a **Disabled** status can be deleted.
+A user can be in a **Disabled** status in Power Platform environment and still be active in Azure AD.
+The user can be in this disabled state when the license was removed or the user was removed from the security group of the environment.
+The user can also be disabled by updating the **Status** field.
+Customizing the User form by allowing the Status field to be updated is required.

-## Disabled Azure AD user stages
+### Disabled Azure AD user stages

 <table>
 <thead>